Southern Alliance for Clean Energy

-The Southern Alliance for Clean Energy (SACE) is a nonprofit advocacy group that promotes the use of clean energy in the southeastern United States.
+The Southern Alliance for Clean Energy (SACE) is a nonprofit advocacy group that promotes the use of sustainable energy in the southeastern United States.
+SACE’s primary focus states are Florida, Georgia, North Carolina, South Carolina, and Tennessee.

 History

-SACE was founded in 1985 under the original name Tennessee Valley Energy Coalition (TVEC).
-TVEC championed for rate-payer protections and tracked the environmental and energy policies of the Tennessee Valley Authority.
+Beginning in 1979, an informal group of citizens began to question the actions of the Tennessee Valley Authority.
+By 1985, this had become a formal coalition, and the Tennessee Valley Energy Coalition (TVEC) was founded.
+It later evolved to the Southern Alliance for Clean Energy (SACE).
+TVEC championed ratepayer protections and tracked the environmental and energy policies of the Tennessee Valley Authority.
+By the late 1980s, the informal group had started to become a full-time operation, and was formally consulted on a number of major TVA initiatives in the late 1980s onwards.
+This included the management and financing of nuclear power in Tennessee, including the Browns Ferry Nuclear Plant.
+From the mid-1980s onwards, journalists would frequently use TVEC financial analysis to draw summaries on how TVA policies would likely affect the local energy market and taxpayers.

 In 1992, TVEC's name changed to Tennessee Valley Energy Reform Coalition (TVERC).
 In 1993, Stephen A. Smith, SACE's current executive director, became the executive director of TVERC after serving on the board.

-Following completion of TVA's 1995 IRP, TVERC shifted its focus to research on air pollution and efforts to clean up or retire coal-fired power plants.
-In 1997, TVERC worked with the Tennessee Clean Air Task Force.
-In 1998, TVERC engaged with TVA to launch the Green Power Switch program, giving TVA rate-payers the option to support wind, solar, and biogas renewable resources.

 In 1999, TVERC was renamed the Southern Alliance For Clean Energy (SACE) as the organization expanded its focus beyond the TVA service area to encompass clean energy efforts with other utility providers in Florida and South Carolina.
 In 2001, SACE merged with Georgians For Clean Energy, thereby expanding its influence in the Southeast to also include Georgia.
+The ex-TVA Chairman S. David Freeman joined the SACE Board of Advisors in 2020.

-Since 2001, SACE's programs have expanded to address multiple issues relating to energy and the environment, such as increasing solar power programs and the use of clean, electric transportation, reducing reliance on fossil fuel power stations, and addressing climate change.
+SACE's programs have expanded to address multiple issues relating to energy and the environment, such as increasing renewable energy deployment with a focus on solar power programs, the use of electric transportation, reducing reliance on fossil fuel power stations, and addressing climate change.